ministryofjustice/analytics-platform-control-panel/doc/running.md

 following environment variable to define the profile you want to use
 - ```AWS_PROFILE```: The profile which will be used for ```boto3``` auth export AWS_PROFILE = "admin-data"
-- Make sure there is NO other AWS boto3 environment variable are defined.
+- Make sure there is NO other AWS boto3 environment variables defined.

 #### AWS credential setting for multiple AWS roles
 If you want to run the app to manage the AWS resources cross different AWS accounts by assuming